The Complete Guide To The Fish River Canyon

 Keeping you feet dry includes keeping them free of loose sand that can lead to the formation of blisters.
 If you accidentally misstep during a river crossings and your socks get soaked, it is recommended that you stop immediately and change your socks.
 Some of the modern hiking boots have material that makes them waterproof.
 If water gets in through the ankle area, these materials will actually prevent the water from escaping again.
 You would actually need to tip your boots over to let the water run out, depending on how much gets in.

-Blister prevention and management is actually an interesting topic that will be covered in a separate blog.
+Blister prevention and management is actually an interesting topic that will be covered in a separate chapter.

 Remember to drink enough water regularly, keep your head and body cool and keep those feet dry and free of sand you should have an enjoyable hike.